 Our Upcoming Events

 The City of Oakland's Public Art Program commissions original works of art for public spaces throughout Oakland.
 The program enriches the city’s visual environment, integrates the creative thinking of artists into public construction projects, and provides a means for citizens and visitors to enjoy and experience cultural diversity.
-Projects are funded through a 1.5% allocation from all eligible City and Redevelopment Agency capital improvement projects and eligible grant revenue.
+Public Art projects are funded through a 1.5% allocation from all eligible City of Oakland capital improvement projects and eligible grant revenue.

-In addition to the Uptown Art Park, several exciting Public Art Projects are underway throughout Oakland.
+In addition to the Art Park, many exciting Public Art projects are underway throughout Oakland.
+These include:

 - Uptown BART 17th Street Gateway

 - Measure DD: Lake Merritt - Estuary Channel

 - Proposition 84: West Oakland Youth Center

 To learn about these current projects and recently completed Public Art Projects, visit our Public Art Projects page.

 To learn more about current City of Oakland Calls for Artists and other artist opportunities, visit our Public Art Calls For Artists page.

 On the first Friday of every month, during Oakland Art Murmur, a free screening of contemporary media artworks is held on the side of a building that overlooks Grand Avenue just west of Broadway, behind Luka’s Taproom & Lounge.
 Currently operated by a nonprofit organization, the Great Wall of Oakland began as a collaborative project of Metrovation Development, Signature Properties and the City of Oakland Public Art Program.
 Learn more by visiting the Great Wall of Oakland website.